Sudan to evacuate diplomats as fighting shatters fragile Eid truce

 Analysts fear countries across the region risk being dragged into the conflict, with the International Crisis Group (IGC) warning urgent steps were needed to stop a descent into "full-blown civil war".

-Burhan and Daglo's dispute centred on the planned integration of the RSF into the regular army, a key condition for a deal aimed at resto ring Sudan's democratic transition.
+Burhan and Dagalo's dispute centred on the planned integration of the RSF into the regular army, a key condition for a deal aimed at restoring Sudan's democratic transition.

 The military toppled autocratic president Omar al-Bashir in April 2019 following massive protests against his three decades of iron-fisted rule.

-In October 2021, Burhan and Daglo joined forces to oust a civilian government installed after Bashir's downfall, derailing an internationally backed transition to democracy.
+In October 2021, Burhan and Dagalo joined forces to oust a civilian government installed after Bashir's downfall, derailing an internationally backed transition to democracy.

 READ MORE: Sudan army general vows transition to democracy but Eid truce falls apart